XuanlongQ/Integrating_SCM_SD/README.md

 # Integrating_SCM_SD
-This repository for replicate the paper "Big Two" Embeddings.
+This repository for replicate the paper,[Embedding Social Perception Dimensions in a Semantic Space: Toward a Quantitative Synthesis](https://ieeexplore.ieee.org/abstract/document/11060602).

 The more details are as follow,